z411/qyomi/README.md

 * QMake
 * libmecab development libraries

-You also need the edict dictionary for definitions.
+You also need the edict dictionary for definitions (edict2 recommended).

 ## Compiling and running
 You must install the dependencies, clone the code, and run QMake and make.